dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`MTD_CONFIG_FILE` instead.

    MTD_CONFIG_FILE
-     Path to mode-TD configuration file.
+     Path to configuration file read by mtd.
+     If unset, parm/met_config/MTDConfig_wrapped will be used.

      | *Used by:* MTD